Ojo propels Cardiff City past Ladapo's Rotherham United | Goal.com

 Ojo propels Cardiff City past Ladapo's Rotherham United

-Sheyi Ojo opened scoring for Cardiff City in Tuesday’s 2-1 Championship victory over Rotherham United.
+Sheyi Ojo opened the scoring for Cardiff City in Tuesday’s 2-1 Championship victory over Rotherham United.

-Having silenced Bristol City their last time, Mick McCarthy’s men travelled to the New York Stadium with the aspiration of extending their impressive away form.
+Having silenced Bristol City in their last game, Mick McCarthy’s men travelled to the New York Stadium with the aspiration of extending their impressive away form.

 In the keenly-contested fixture, they enjoyed a bright start with Ojo and Kieffer Moore combining effectively to cause a moment of panic for the hosts.